billangle/mysurecostpharma/README.md

 * example @hookform/resolvers

 ### Frontend Testing was a complete failure
-The frontend unit tests required many iterations and much manul intervention, before there was a solution.
+The frontend unit tests required many iterations and much manual intervention, before there was a solution.

 # Pros and Cons
 The AI tooling generated code that was very helpful to start the project.
-The REST API code was very effective.
+The generated REST API code was very effective.
 The UI code was much more challenging and took some work.
+The process of having the LLM build upon ever increasing detailed prompts, was able to create a very useful output.

+The limitation of this approach is that once the ZIP file is downloaded, it is much more difficult to make changes.
+The LLM can forget critical details and generate solutions that no longer align with what was orginally produced.

 # Production Readiness